and the calm is deep where the quiet waters flow

 Wei Wuxian frowned.
 He was about to speak again when the sound of other arrivals reached him and made him look away.

-Jiang Cheng jumped from Sandu’s blade before it had reached half the height of the trees, landing harshly on the soft ground but not falling at all.
-Behind him stood Jin Ling and the Lan omega Wei Wuxian had met in Mo village, Lan Jingyi.
+Jiang Cheng jumped from Sandu’s blade before it had reached half the height of the trees, landing harshly on the soft ground without losing any balance.
+Behind him stood Jin Ling and the Lan kunze Wei Wuxian had met in Mo village, Lan Jingyi.
 He didn’t seem surprised to see Wei Wuxian standing here, which meant that Jin Ling or Jiang Cheng must have warned him in advance.
 Wei Wuxian, however, could not quite stop himself from staring at him again.

 There was an elegance to him that all Lan children must carry in blood, though he fidgeted and spoke unlike any Lan clan cultivator Wei Wuxian had met.
-As before, he looked entirely unbothered by his own status.
+As before, he looked entirely unbothered to stand in the presence of so many others unhidden.

 “Well?”
 Jiang Cheng called loudly.

-Wei Wuxian opened his mouth, but a quick look in his former shidi’s direction informed him that it was not he Jiang Cheng was addressing.
+Wei Wuxian opened his mouth, but a quick look in his former shidi’s direction informed him that it was not him Jiang Cheng was addressing.

 From behind him, Lan Wangji replied, “That man was lying.
 I found no trace of the Ghost General.”